-Blessed Mother Teresa said, “The fruit of love is service.”
+Saint Teresa of Calcutta said, “The fruit of love is service.”
 Serving our spouse requires us to give something of ourselves, usually in some sort of physical, emotional, or spiritual way, anticipating and responding to our spouse’s needs.
 Hopefully, we go beyond meeting basic needs in our service and exceed our spouse’s expectations in our love for him or her, by serving our spouse as we would desire to serve Christ in our midst.
 Most of us – at least this is the case for me – find that this is more difficult than it sounds, especially when you’re feeling tired, overworked, or spend time an inordinate amount of time mentally conjuring up different ways you’d like your spouse to be serving you.

 Completing a task that would help them without being asked.
 Updating the budget, doing a home improvement chore, running an errand of his/hers – it’s not too difficult to get creative with this one.